Constantin Stere: Legacy

 Despite his dissidence, Stere's ideas remained highly influential inside the National Peasants' Party, and constituted a major influence on the doctrines of Virgil Madgearu.
 Poporanism, alongside Marxism itself, was a contributing factor in Dimitrie Gusti's original theories on sociology.

 Stere's original ideas on economic development and Marxist topics were subject to censorship in Communist Romania; although works on him were published after the establishment of Nicolae Ceaușescu's rule, they generally avoided presenting and quoting his writings.
 Described as a "reactionary" until the 1960s, he was considered by revised official historiography to have taken a "radical-bourgeoisie position".
 In 2010, the Romanian Academy granted posthumous membership to Constantin Stere.În preajma revoluției first appeared in eight volumes between 1932 and 1936, when it met with popular and critical success, although this was largely due to the fact that its author was cloaked in legend.
 The Communist regime banned the work for its duration, considering it unpublishable, even after Ceaușescu steered a course away from Soviet tutelage.
 The book was published between 1990 and 1991 at Chișinău, while Stere's biographer Zigu Ornea put out another edition in 1991-1993.
 Both editions of the somewhat problematic 2331-page text were flawed, and in 2010, the Iași-based literary historian Victor Durnea began publishing a critical, annotated edition of Stere's works, starting with the novel.
 The manuscripts no longer exist, Stere's archive in his country house at Bucov having mysteriously disappeared after World War II, so that Durnea's interventions were limited to introducing uniformity into the available text, eliminating arbitrary decisions both by Stere and his editors, and replacing obsolete terms and punctuation that resulted from the author's culturally Russian outlook.

+In 2020, a bust was unveiled in the city of Rezina (Moldova).
+The author is Moldovan sculptor Veaceslav Jiglitski.